-Lisa Honold is a certified Positive Discipline parent educator and cyber safety expert who teaches parents and schools how to keep kids safe online.
+Lisa Honold is a certified Positive Discipline parent educator and Cyber Safety expert who teaches parents and schools how to stop fighting with kids over screen time.

-As the Director for the Center for Online Safety, Lisa has been quoted extensively in the Wall Street Journal, was a speaker at the “Empowered Parenting Summit 2020”, presented at the WSSDA annual convention 2019, facilitated discussions for the documentaries “Screenagers” and “LIKE”, and has presented workshops at various libraries and school districts.
+As the Director for the Center for Online Safety, Lisa’s work has been quoted in the Wall Street Journal, and she was a speaker at the “Empowered Parenting Summit 2020”, presented at the WSSDA annual convention 2019, facilitated discussions for the documentaries “Screenagers” and “LIKE”, and has presented workshops at various libraries and school districts.

 Lisa specializes in helping parents end the fighting with kids over screen time.
 She teaches parents easy ways to limit and monitor children online and teaches children the basics of being good digital citizens.
 See her Speaker Sheet here.

 She lives on an island outside of Seattle, WA with her husband and three tech-loving teens and tweens.

 - Three mistakes parents make when they try to set up rules for screen time

 - “Sideways conversations”: how to talk so kids and parents are on the same side collaborating